 “The second one,” Nadine said.

-“Early thirties.
+“Late twenties, early thirties maybe.
 Blonde.
 Pale eyes.”
 He stopped for a minute to remember the lepidopterist.
 “Really odd color.
-Almond-shaped.
 Sharp.
-Oval face, a little too long.
+Oval face, a little too long but not horsey.
 Pale lips.
 Doesn’t show much expression.
 Tall.
 Slender.
 Great rack.”

 “Really,” Nadine said.

 Ethan looked over at her innocently.
-“Her name’s Alice.
-You can get jealous if you want.”
+“Her name’s Alice Archer.
+Think of Botticelli’s Venus in blue jeans, standing on the half shell, really annoyed.”
+You can get jealous if you want.

 “Alice,” Nadine said and drew a few lines on the pad.

-When she held it up, Ethan said, “No,” around a mouthful of ham.
+When she held it up, it looked like a little like Alice, but not quite.
+Ethan said, “No,” around a mouthful of ham.

 “Just no?”
 Nadine looked at her drawing.
 “What’s wrong with it?”